How to Become a Nurse

 Your education is the most important step when determining how to become a nurse.
 Typically, if you want to become a registered nurse you’ll need to start with an associate degree or a bachelor’s degree.

 If you want to become an RN but also want to get started in the nursing field right away, earning an ADN is a great way to begin your career faster and get valuable real-world experience while working toward a bachelor’s degree in nursing, said Goss.

 Bachelor of Science in Nursing

-While you don’t need a bachelor’s degree in nursing to get started in the field, a four-year degree can help you advance your career, stand out among job applicants and expand your nursing knowledge.
+While you don’t need a bachelor’s degree in nursing to get started in the field, it can help you advance your career, stand out among job applicants and expand your nursing knowledge.

 Bachelor’s degrees are in high demand in the nursing field, said Goss.
-Studies have shown that nurses who hold BSN degrees tend to deliver safer, more effective care that leads to better patient outcomes overall.
+Studies have shown that nurses who hold BSN degrees tend to deliver safer, more effective care that leads to better patient outcomes overall, according to the AACN.

 Today, the AACN recommends the BSN degree as the entry-level degree for all professional nurses, suggesting that BSN graduates are better qualified to meet the demands of the evolving healthcare system.

 “It’s important to know that bachelor’s degrees will continue to be something that’s valued in the future,” said Goss.

-A nursing bachelor’s degree is typically a four-year program that includes nursing-specific courses and also explores other key areas of study, such as communication, humanities and social sciences.
+A nursing bachelor’s degree typically includes nursing-specific courses and also explores other key areas of study, such as communication, humanities and social sciences.
 There are also pathways from your ADN to your BSN that could be completed as a working RN.

 In a BSN program, you can learn how to use evidence-based practices to plan and evaluate outcomes of care, form strategies to promote better health across patient populations, lead new healthcare initiatives and interpret trends in healthcare policy and regulations.